lextoumbourou/notes/ud359-intro-to-data-science/final_project/final_project.md

 ## Conclusion

-Based on the tools available to us, we can infer that rain has a slight correlation with higher ridership on the MTA subway system.
+Based on the tools available to us, we can infer that rain doesn't have a statical correlation with ridership on the MTA subway system, however.
 However, one would expect with more data we could get closer to a definitive solution.